-- 41. You should keep an adequate audit trail for the compilation of your HESF and future data returns, for at least five years.
+- 42. You should keep an adequate audit trail for the compilation of your HESF and future data returns, for at least five years.
 It should be possible to provide a clear rationale for the figures, and to supply any data used to support your estimates along with any relevant electronically stored data, printouts and working papers used in completing the return.
-Source documents such as registration forms should also be retained, including information on students' detailed study intentions for the academic year and their qualifications on entry. - 42.
+Source documents such as registration forms should also be retained, including information on their qualifications on entry. - 43.
 Where your provider is involved in subcontractual or other partnership arrangements, your audit trail must contain evidence for the inclusion or exclusion of students (including details of the partnership arrangements between providers) and for the categorisation of students that are included.